Bosch worked 'hand-in-glove' with VW in emissions fraud -lawyers

 In June, Deputy U.S. Attorney General Sally Yates said the VW probe is looking at "multiple companies and multiple individuals."

-VW has agreed to pay up to $15.3 billion to buy back or fix 475,000 2.0 liter diesel vehicles in the United States, offset excess emissions, invest in zero emission vehicle efforts and address some state claims.
+VW has agreed to pay up to $15.3 billion to buy back or fix 475,000 2.0 liter diesel vehicles in the United States, offset excess emissions and invest in zero emission vehicle efforts.
 It still must win approval of plans to address 85,000 polluting 3.0 liter vehicles in the United States.

-Separately, a federal judge on Wednesday rejected a Virginia VW owner's request to intervene in the settlement of a class-action lawsuit against the automaker.
-Had the owner been successful, the move could have delayed the beginning of the buyback program, which is expected to begin in October.